KenKundert/why-invest-in-bitcoin/README.rst

 until soon they, and others, have significant amounts of bitcoin.
 Vendors recognize that their customers are holding a lot of bitcoin, so they make it easy for people to pay in bitcoin.
-Other companies recognize an opportunity in making it easier to acquire and spent bitcoin.
+Other companies recognize an opportunity in making it easier to acquire and spend bitcoin.
 Credit card companies recognize that transferring money using bitcoin is faster and cheaper than using dollars, and is not subject to the rules and restrictions of various jurisdictions.
-Thus, once people begin to hold bitcoin as a store of value, the bitcoin ecosystem naturally develops.
+Thus, once people begin to hold bitcoin as a store of value, the bitcoin ecosystem naturally develops, which causes bitcoin to take on more of the attributes of currency.
 Once bitcoin can do everything the dollar can do, but better, it sets about displacing the dollar altogether.

 Those waiting for bitcoin to develop a fantastic payment system before adopting it are making a mistake.
 Instead they should invest in bitcoin, and in doing so